+2.3.
 Generated knowledge

 Several declarative knowledge structures are also generated during comprehension.
 The first is a set of related chunks that represent each variable, the levels associated with it, and the identifiers of each level.
-Three other knowledge structures are generated to accumulate and associate items of graph and interpretive information during a specific sub-task.
-In the expert model all knowledge retrieval requests will succeed, resulting in knowledge structures that associate qualitative descriptions of differences and their interpretation.
-These structures could then be used to produce verbal explanations.
+A graphical representation of such a structure that combines seven knowledge chunks to represent the legend variable of Fig. 1b is shown in Fig. 2.